Cliff246/Cliff246/README.md

 - 👋 Hi, I’m @Cliff246
-- 👀 I’m interested in c and c++ programing and i am an experinced c# dev
+- 👀 I’m interested in ML, Math, computer optimization, computer graphics and language design
-- 🌱 I’m currently learning c and c++
+- 🌱 I’m currently learning a ton.
+Life threw a brick at me and I need to catch it
-- 💞️ I’m looking to collaborate on graphics
-- 📫 How to reach me: cliff246@hotmail.com
+- 📫 How to reach me: (don't)

 <!---
 Cliff246/Cliff246 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.